 A commercial slaughter

 Don't be fooled by protests that kangaroos are shot because they compete with grazing animals — this mass slaughter is purely and simply a commercial kill of Australian wildlife.
-In 2012, the Australian government gave permission for more than 5 million kangaroos to be slaughtered for commercial purposes.2 Some skins and meat products are used domestically (a proportion of kangaroo meat goes into the Australian pet food market), and the rest is exported to other countries as leather or meat for human consumption.3 Kangaroo leather is widely used in the manufacture of sporting shoes and gloves as well as in dress shoes and accessory manufacture.
+In 2016, 1.34 million kangaroos were killed for the commercial industry.2 Some skins and meat products are used domestically (a proportion of kangaroo meat goes into the Australian pet food market), and the rest is exported to other countries (two thirds to Europe) as leather or meat for human consumption.3 Kangaroo leather is widely used in the manufacture of sporting shoes and gloves as well as in dress shoes and accessory manufacture.

 The fate of orphaned young, too small to be of any commercial value to hunters, is grim.
 'In pouch' joeys of shot mothers are either decapitated (if very small) or killed with a blow to the head.
 Dependent 'at foot' joeys often escape, and suddenly face a life alone, often falling victim to predators, exposure or starvation.
 The mother and joey bond is immensely strong.
 Red kangaroos are not weaned until a year after birth and Eastern and Western Grey Kangaroos are not weaned until they are nearly 18 months old.